openvinotoolkit/openvino/src/common/snippets/docs/snippets_cpu_target.md

 # CPU Target for SnippetS Code Generator

 Snippets in its first generation can be seen as a generalization over a generic eltwise node.
-First generation of snippets has a lack of integration with oneDNN, and the patterns it supports should be kept orthogonal to what is fused with post-ops.
+First generation of snippets does not have integration with oneDNN, and the patterns it supports should be kept orthogonal to what is fused with post-ops.

 See the example of POC CPU implementation [here](https://github.com/openvinotoolkit/openvino/pull/2824).